taterowney/seymour/README.md

 - Prop variables (both in arguments and local variables) are always denoted by multiple letters, possibly with other stuff after them like lower index or apostrophe.
   - Prefix `h` means "the statement is anything about the following variables"
   - Not starting with `h` means that the actual statement is spelled out, not only the variables that appear in it
-- Never name anything `this` or standalone `h` (neither for data nor for propositions), but leaving automatically named stuff with `this` or `h` is encouraged if the term is not explicitly reffered to later.
+- Never name anything `this` or standalone `h` (these names are acceptable neither for data nor for propositions), but leaving automatically named stuff with `this` or `h` is encouraged if the term is not explicitly referred to later.
-  - Writing names like `h₁` or `h'` or `this'` is strongly discouraged regarless of the purpose
+  - Writing names like `h₁` or `h'` or `this'` or `this_` is strongly discouraged regardless of the purpose
 - Examples:

   `intro a b a_lt_b hab`